WiltonBlake/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A responsive website is fluid and adapts to the size of the screen regardless of the size of the target device.
+An adaptive website uses static layouts based on breakpoints and may not look good at every size.

 2. Describe what it means to be mobile first vs desktop first.

+A mobile first design is one that starts with a mobile design, then takes into consideration desktop dimensions.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It sets the standard font size to 10px making calculating font sizes easier than using em.

 4. How would you describe preprocessing to someone new to CSS?

+It compiles code written in LESS to the CSS file.
+LESS adds powerful functionality to code writing.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Variables are my favorite.
+Mixins give me the most troubl.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.